AndriyShymoniak/test_task/README.md

 ## Testing
 There are Postman requests prepared to test each function of application, so you can use and modify them.

 The results of those requests you can see either in postman response window or making select queries in MySQL Workbencch(mentioned below).

-(SELECT * FROM airplane_test.air_company;   ---   Select querry for Air Company entity SELECT * FROM airplane_test.airplane;   ---   Select querry for Airplane entity SELECT * FROM airplane_test.flight;   ---   Select querry for Flight entity) In case user enters invalid data, program can handle requests without crashing.
+- SELECT * FROM airplane_test.air_company;      Select querry for Air Company entity

+- SELECT * FROM airplane_test.airplane;      Select querry for Airplane entity

+- SELECT * FROM airplane_test.flight;      Select querry for Flight entity

+In case user enters invalid data, program can handle requests without crashing.